anasiev/telegrambot/README.md

 message to telegram.

 2) Checks message in the Telegram.
-Command "/getip" requests yandex for the external ip and sends it to the Telegram.
+Command "/getip" requests yandex.ru/internet for the external ip and sends it to the Telegram.

 Orange Pi ports require a library https://github.com/duxingkei33/orangepi_PC_gpio_pyH3